This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 • have frequent migraines

-• have a family history of blood clots
+• have a personal or family history of blood clots

 • medicines for epilepsy